RoRooms/RoRooms/docs/explanation.md

 ## The Players 🙌

 Players always come first, and they appreciate a superior experience.
 By giving them these features, and allowing them to traverse worlds so seamlessly, they'll *(theoretically)* spend more time in social worlds as a whole.

-# Monetization 💸

-Ways for developers to self-monetize via RoRooms' features are being actively looked into.
-Specifically support for the following:

-- Gamepass-locked items 🔧
-- Gamepass-locked emotes 💃
-- Gamepass-locked zones 🗺️

-## RoRooms Plus ➕

-- 📆 RoRooms Plus, a player-facing subscription is in consideration, likely to be implemented once Roblox releases third-party subscriptions.
-- ⚙️ As with everything in RoRooms, you will be able to configure or disable this feature.
-- ❤️ If Roblox supports affiliate earnings, you will earn a cut of RoRooms Plus revenue when sold from within your world.